ftrackhq/ftrack-application-launcher/doc/source/release/migration.rst

 --------------------------------

-* Environment variable management is now handled from within the integration and not the launcher itself. hence all the imports from ftrack_connect in this regard are not available anymore:
+* Environment variable management is now handled from within the integration and not the launcher itself.
+  All the imports from ftrack_connect in this regard will not be vailable anymore:

   * ftrack_connect.application.appendPath
   * ftrack_connect.application.prependPath